Here's how to handle interview-day emergencies without derailing your interview.

 Nervous feelings and anxiety are a part of the interview process for most people.
 If you feel nervous before the interview, take a few deep breaths, meditate, take a quick and casual walk, and pull yourself together.

 Put yourself in the interviewer's shoes.
-They want the interview to go well just as much as you do!
+Hiring managers want the interview to go well just as much as you do!
 They are looking for the right person for the job and hoping you are that person.
 Walk in with a positive attitude, smile, be confident, and showcase your best self.

-Prepare for interview emergencies and put your best foot forward
+Reschedule a job interview and put your best foot forward

 The bottom line?
 Be proactive, plan ahead, and go into your interview with a smile, positive attitude, and firm handshake even if you've hit a little snag beforehand.
 We know you've prepared to do your best, so move forward with confidence!